ebmdatalab/bennettbot/README.md

 - Scripts run in a job have access to all environment variables, but they do not have access to the app itself, so e.g. can't use `ebmbot.settings`; use the environment variables these are based on instead.
-- PYTHONPATH is set to the parent workspace directory, so scripts can access other modules under `workspace`).
+- PYTHONPATH is set to the parent of the workspace directory, so scripts can access other modules under `workspace`.
 - If a script needs to write to the filesystem, it MUST write to a location within `WRITEABLE_DIR`, not its namespace directory.